Isha-Mahajan12/portfolio/README.md

 - [LinkedIn](https://www.linkedin.com/in/ishaakshitamahajan/)
 - [Email Address](mailto:i.mahajan439@gmail.edu)

-Feel free to reach out to me for collaborations or discussions!
+Feel free to reach out to me for opportunities to collaborate